Avner Yashar: Career

-In 2002, the plan for the Tzamarot Ayalon neighborhood in Tel Aviv, which was designed by Avner Yashar's office, was approved.
-In this neighborhood Avner also designed four high-rise buildings:

-One Tower, W-Tower, W Prime and ROM Tower, the tallest in the neighborhood.
+In 2002, Yashar's office designed the Tzamarot Ayalon neighborhood in Tel Aviv.
+The plan included four high-rise buildings: One Tower, W-Tower, W Prime and ROM Tower, the tallest in the neighborhood.

 In 2009 Avner won a competition for the design of the Metropolitan Development Authority building in Hyderabad city, India after defeating 10 firms (Indian and international).
 Of the four firms which reached the finals of the competition, Yashar's project was selected.